testing-cabal/mock/README.txt

+mock is a library for testing in Python.
+It allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.

-mock is a Python module that provides a core Mock class.
-It removes the need to create a host of stubs throughout your test suite.
+mock provides a core Mock class removing the need to create a host of stubs throughout your test suite.
 After performing an action, you can make assertions about which methods / attributes were used and arguments they were called with.
 You can also specify return values and set needed attributes in the normal way.

 mock is tested on Python versions 2.4-2.7 and Python 3. mock is also tested with the latest versions of Jython and pypy.